ide/pico-door-sensor/README.md

 # Pico W Garage Door Sensor

 Get notified when your garage door's been left open.
-This sensor uses the Raspberry Pi Pico W and MicroPython.
+This sensor uses the Raspberry Pi Pico W and CircuitPython and requires Home Assistant with MQTT set up.

 ## Hardware